svanderburg/libamivideo/README.md

     amiVideo_initScreen(&screen, viewport->width, viewport->height, viewport->bitplaneDepth, 4, viewport->viewportMode);

-    /* Set the bitplane palette to the viewport's palette */ amiVideo_setBitplanePaletteColors(&screen->palette, color, 32);
+    /* Set the bitplane palette to the viewport's palette */ amiVideo_setBitplanePaletteColors(&screen.palette, color, 32);

     /* Set the bitplane pointers to the pointers in the viewport */ amiVideo_setScreenBitplanePointers(&screen, viewport->bitplanes);

+As a sidenote: In the above code fragment we use `amiVideo_setScreenBitplanePointers()` to link the adapter to a pointer interface.
+If a contiguous block of planar data is used then `amiVideo_setScreenBitplanes()` is typically more useful, which automatically sets the pointers to the right locations in the given memory block.

-After having configured the screen adapter, we can use it to convert the viewport to something that can be displayed on modern hardware, with or without correcting its aspect ratio.
+After configuring the screen adapter, we can use it to convert the viewport to something that can be displayed on modern hardware, with or without correcting its aspect ratio.
 In the next sections, we explain how this can be done.